-- Represents discretionary cash bonuses approved by our board of directors. - (2) The dollar amounts in this column represent the compensation cost for fiscal 2012 of stock option awards granted in fiscal 2012.
+- (1) On March 6, 2014, our board of directors approved increases in the named executive officers' salaries, effective upon the completion of this offering, to \$530,401 for Mr. Burkland, \$335,189 for Mr. Zwarenstein and \$291,429 for Mr. Manor. - (2) Represents discretionary cash bonuses approved by our board of directors. - (3) On March 6, 2014, our board of directors approved increases in the named executive officers' bonus targets, effective upon the completion of this offering, to \$285,599 for Mr. Burkland, \$141,811 for Mr. Zwarenstein and \$116,571 for Mr. Manor. - (4) The dollar amounts in this column represent grant date fair value of stock option awards granted in the applicable fiscal year.
 These amounts have been calculated in accordance with FASB ASC Topic 718.
 Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
-See Note 6 to the notes to our consolidated financial statements for a discussion of assumptions made in determining the grant date fair value. - (3) The shares underlying these options vest over four years as follows: 25% of the shares vest one year following the vesting commencement date, with the remaining 75% of the shares vesting in equal monthly installments over the next three years. - (4) Amounts in this column represent amounts earned based on achievement of corporate and individual performance goals selected by our board of directors for fiscal 2013.
-Under our bonus program, as described in more detail below under "- Non-Equity Incentive Plan Compensation," performance is measured on a quarterly basis. - (5) Mr. Manor joined the Company on July 25, 2013 as Executive Vice President of Products.
+See Note 6 to the notes to our consolidated financial statements for a discussion of assumptions made in determining the grant date fair value. - (5) The shares underlying these options vest over four years as follows: 25% of the shares vest one year following the vesting commencement date, with the remaining 75% of the shares vesting in equal monthly installments over the next three years, or equally over 48 months. - (6) Amounts in this column represent amounts earned based on achievement of corporate and individual performance goals selected by our board of directors for fiscal 2013.
+Under our bonus program, as described in more detail below under "- Non-Equity Incentive Plan Compensation," performance is measured on a quarterly basis. - (7) Mr. Manor joined the Company on July 25, 2013 as Executive Vice President of Products.